Applications for two Expert positions for the .nz Dispute Resolution Service are currently being sought.

 The DRS operates in a three-tiered manner, with the first tier being informal mediation, the second tier being expert adjudication and the third being an appeal process.

-Applications for one Expert position are currently being sought.
+Applications for two Expert positions are currently being sought.
 The following information for applicants is available:

-- A Detailed Information Paper providing background to the position;
+- A Detailed Information Paper providing a background to the position [pdf]

-- The Advertisement seeking candidates for the Expert positions;
+- The Advertisement seeking candidates for the Expert positions [pdf]

 - The Policy for the DRS.